Best daily deals

 Speaker quality problem

-Several users have called out the Google Pixel Watch’s speaker quality and crackling sounds during calls, mainly if the audio volume is cranked above 50%.
+Several users have called out the original Pixel Watch’s speaker quality and crackling sounds during calls, mainly if the audio volume is cranked above 50%.
 Some users have also highlighted that this issue appears with notifications, alarms, or sounds.

 • There is no current fix for this, and it’s unclear if this is a hardware issue.